 High School Writers: Poetics of Sound

-5 days.
+5 full days.
 5 acclaimed faculty.
 8 workshops culminating in 1 public performance.

 Emerging young writers and artists are invited to join award-winning faculty for the High School Writers Conference: Poetics of Sound.
 High school writers will collectively join once again, in-person, on the beautiful campus at Fort Worden State Park for a week-long immersion in the written, oral and musical traditions and non-traditional forms of poetry.
 Ignite your creativity, find and provide mentorship, and build your writing community through poetry and spoken word workshops and intensives, rooted in a dynamic, inclusive and supportive atmosphere.